-The Bay View Historical Society began in 1979 when some local residents realized the importance of preserving and sharing the history of Bay View.
-In 2005, the Society purchased the historic Beulah Brinton House at 2590 S. Superior Street, to restore it as a focal point of the community.
-The house now serves as the Society's headquarters.
+The Bay View Historical Society began in 1979 when a group of local residents realized the importance of preserving and sharing the history of Bay View.
+In 2005, the society purchased the historic Beulah Brinton House at 2590 S. Superior Street to restore it as a focal point of the community.
+The house now serves as the society's headquarters.

 Bay View Historical Society Mission